jolicode/docker-starter/README.md

  images, containers)
 * `env.project_directory`: This is the host directory containing your PHP application
-* `env.projet_hostnames`: This will be all your domain names, separated with comma
+* `env.project_hostnames`: This will be all your domain names, separated with comma

 ### SSL certificate